unmonoqueteclea/tfm/source/03_summary.md

 detected on early stages.
 The current screening system is not scalable for the unstopable growth of both diseases.
 During this work, three different automatic screening systems are proposed.
-These systems use some convolutional neural networks previosly trained on different domains.
-The proposed models are more robust and more interpretable than the state of the art ones through the use of more than 39000 images for training and the use of activation maps during predictions.
+These systems use some convolutional neural networks previously trained on different domains.
+The proposed models are more robust and more interpretable than some of the state-of-the-art ones through the use of more than 39000 images for training and the use of activation maps during predictions.